roc-lang/roc/compiler/builtins/README.md

 ## Connecting the definition to the implementation
 ### module/src/low_level.rs
 This `LowLevel` thing connects the builtin defined in this module to its implementation.
 Its referenced in `can/src/builtins.rs` and it is used in `gen/src/llvm/build.rs`.

 ## Bottom level LLVM values and functions
 ### gen/src/llvm/build.rs
 This is where bottom-level functions that need to be written as LLVM are created.
 If the function leads to a tag thats a good sign it should not be written here in `build.rs`.
 If its simple fundamental stuff like `INT_ADD` then it certainly should be written here.

 ## Letting the compiler know these functions exist
+### builtins/src/std.rs
 Its one thing to actually write these functions, its _another_ thing to let the Roc compiler know they exist as part of the standard library.
 You have to tell the compiler "Hey, this function exists, and it has this type signature".
-That happens in these modules:
+That happens in `std.rs`.

-### builtins/src/std.rs
+## Specifying the uniqueness of a function
 ### builtins/src/unique.rs
+One of the cool things about Roc is that it evaluates if a value in memory is shared between scopes or if it is used in just one place.
+If the value is used in one place then it is 'unique', and it therefore can be mutated in place.
+For a value created by a function, the uniqueness of the output is determined in part by the uniqueness of the input arguments.
+For example `List.single : elem -> List elem` can return a unique list if the `elem` is also unique.

+We have to define the uniqueness constraints of a function just like we have to define a type signature.
+That is what happens in `unique.rs`.
+This can be tricky so it would be a good step to ask for help on if it is confusing.

 # Mistakes that are easy to make!!